Helen Keller Fellowship

 The plaque is A4 size.
 It is a brass plate on a bevelled-edge timber backing with wall mountings.
 We recommend the plaque is hung inside or under cover outside.

 The images are laser etched onto the plaque with words of your choice.
-Other logos may be added.
-Each plaque is numbered and, with your consent, we publish a short description of each Fellowship on this website.
+Other logos may be added and each plaque is numbered.

 When you apply for a Fellowship, please ensure we have the correct spelling and wording (particularly with telephone orders).
 Plaques will be despatched by mail so allow time for delivery.